thijsvanderwoude/bastille-template-wordpress/README.md

 - WordPress now accesses the database through a Unix socket instead of a TCP socket.
 - WordPress database credentials are now in line with the standard wp-config.php.

+### Nginx
+- Tuned nginx for gip compression by default.

 ### Packages
 - Added git.
 - Removed wordpress package.
 Instead it installs wp-cli, and through wp-cli it downloads WordPress and creates the database.